KDE/documentation-develop-kde-org/content/hig/simple_by_default.md

 In many apps, it also makes sense to remember the active view, set of open files, and scroll positions within documents.
 For example:

 - In large project-based apps where re-creating the project state is time-consuming.
-- In file-based apps where the user is likely to continue using the same file over multiple  multiple sessions (e.g. a word processor or spreadsheet app).
+- In file-based apps where the user is likely to continue using the same file over multiple sessions (e.g. a word processor or spreadsheet app).

 Don't remember state and open files in small utility apps or apps where the user is likely to open a different one every time they use it—for example video players and PDF document viewers.
 In such apps, instead show the user a list or grid of recently-opened files generated using [KRecentDocument](https://api.kde.org/frameworks/kio/html/classKRecentDocument.html) so they can quickly return to them if needed.
 When allowing the user to open files in ways that bypass the standard Open dialog, manually add them to the recent files list using `KRecentDocument`.